robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene14r.md

 "Morning, all!"
 Fiona glanced in our direction.
 "Charlotte, may I see you in my office for a minute, please?"

-Hot and cold chased each other through me as I followed her in.
+Hot and cold chased each other through me as I followed her.
 The door closed with a cold click.

 "Have a seat."
 She settled into her chair and gave me a wry smile.
 "Charlotte, I owe you an apology."
 My back loosened slightly.
 "I should not have asked you to install those zippers."

 I said nothing.
 I could think of nothing to say.
 Tried to return her smile, but it failed after a twitch.
 Her smile faltered.

-"Had a chat to...
+"I had a chat to...
 Mara," she added quietly.

-My chin lifted.
-A sense of relief so sharp it ached swelled.
+My chin lifted, a sense of relief so sharp it ached.
 My jaw clenched and I dipped my head once, slowly.

 "We came up with a plan."
 She lifted her chin towards the door.
 "For Brittany and Lisa, I mean."